matrixbingo/console-badge/README.md

 > Create simple badges in the browser console

 Tiny, easy-to-use package.
-No Dependencies.
+No dependencies.

 ![](media/hero.png)